stolostron/rhacm-docs/manage_cluster/cloud_providers.md

 # Supported Cluster API and managed cloud providers

-Learn about the Cluster API cloud providers that are available with {{site.data.keyword.cloud_pak_mcm}}.
+Learn about the Cluster API cloud providers that are available with Red Hat Advanced Cluster Management for Kubernetes.
 Also, find the documented managed providers that are available.
 {:shortdesc}

   - [Supported Cluster API cloud providers](#providers)